editorconfig/editorconfig-visualstudio/readme.md

 ## Reporting problems

-If you encounter any problems, feel free to report them at the central EditorConfig [issue tracker](https://github.com/editorconfig/editorconfig/issues).
+If you encounter any problems, feel free to report them at the [issue tracker](https://github.com/editorconfig/editorconfig-visualstudio/issues).